VCUarts/benson/readme.md

 Simple Angular integration with the WP REST API.
 Takes an endpoint and binds it to scope so you can use mustache in your templates and the WordPress HTML editor.

 ## Description

 Benson accepts a local endpoint from your wordpress install, binds the result to scope and makes that available to your templates and the WordPress HTML editor.

 Supports ACF.

 ## Installation

 1. Upload benson to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress

+## Usage
-3. Add an endpoint to a post or page
+1. Add an endpoint to a post or page
+2. Check any modules you want to include
+3. Write your controllers in a wordpress template or within the HTML editor.

 ## Frequently Asked Questions

 ### Where do I get my endpoint?

 Use [this](https://github.com/WP-API/WP-API) for now.
 Eventually it'll be part of core.

-### Where do I put my endpoint?

-Ummm... you can't.
-It's not done yet... sorry.

 ### How do I template?